Medicare Supplement Insurance Plans in Alabama

 You can buy a Medigap plan during your Open Enrollment Period.
 This starts on the first day of the month you turn 65 or start part B and lasts for 6 months.

-To get help with the cost of prescription drugs ordered outside of the hospital, you will need to buy a stand-alone Part D prescription drug plan.
-They are available through private insurance companies..
+While Alabama Medigap plans cover a wide range of out-of-pocket healthcare expenses, they do not include coverage for prescription drugs.
+To receive assistance with the cost of prescription drugs obtained outside of the hospital, you will need to purchase a separate Part D prescription drug plan.
+These plans are available through private insurance companies.

 How To Enroll in A Medicare Supplement Plan in Alabama